 The workload for the Theatre Production Specialist (AKA "Technical Director") is far more substantial than a single individual can accomplish within a 40-hour workweek, a situation that is exasperated by the lack of a full-time faculty member in Theatre Technology/Stagecraft.
-In addition, the person holding the Production Specialist position is also expected to serve as the facility manager for Burbank Auditorium, an aging and demanding facility to maintain, and coordinate technical needs for non-Theatre Arts events in Burbank.
+In addition, the person holding the Production Specialist position is also expected to serve as the facility manager for Burbank Auditorium and coordinate technical needs for non-Theatre Arts events in Burbank.